Hoka Bondi 8 vs Clifton 9 Comparison and Review

 Hoka Bondi 8 vs Clifton 9 for standing, walking, traveling, and running

 The Bondi 8 is better for standing and light walking.
-These are extremely comfortable, and the slight extra width and cushion you get on this model versus the Clifton 9 almost makes them feel like a slipper, but with more support.
+They are extremely comfortable, and the slight extra width and cushion you get on this model versus the Clifton 9 almost makes them feel like a slipper, but with more support.
 My back doesn’t hurt when I wear these, especially when I’m standing all day.

 The Clifton 9 is better for running and more action-filled days, as it is lighter than the Bondi 8.
-They are lighter and slightly narrower, so they feel like they mold to your feet, which is ideal for running and higher-impact activities.
+They are also slightly narrower, so they feel like they mold to your feet, which is ideal for running and higher-impact activities.
 I have had knee problems for over a decade, and I can run and better keep up with HIIT-style workouts when I wear my Clifton’s than I do in Nike or New Balance shoes.

 The only time I would recommend against a pair of Hokas is when it comes to weight lifting; the arch support is great for other activities, but I prefer a completely flat shoe when I lift as that feels most stabilizing and comfortable to me.